 One important task while working on the marketing is developing an online presence.
 A website developer may be out of the budget, but Wix makes it easy for non-technical people to get a website running quickly and affordably.

 Step 9: Get Insurance

-You may need employees to help you run your essential oils business.
-Make sure that you select people with appropriate experience and training.
+If you need employees to help grow your essential oil business make sure that you select people with appropriate experience and training.